Ramseyxlil/Text_Sentiment_analysis/README.md

 - **400 Bad Request**: If the request body is missing or malformed.
 - **500 Internal Server Error**: If an unexpected error occurs on the server.

+## Additional Notes

+You can send multiple requests to analyze different pieces of text.
+The API utilizes machine learning for sentiment analysis, and the results may not always be perfect.
+Consider incorporating the results alongside your own judgment for comprehensive analysis.
+The API is constantly under development, and new features may be added in the future.

 ## Conclusion